friends eating at a street cafe in Lucca

 Your travel medical insurance policy won't be cancelled if your temporary visit is five days or less.
 However, it cannot be used while you are in your home province or territory.

-Keep in mind that the stability period and coverage of pre-existing medical conditions could be impacted if you're treated for a new or existing medical issue.
+Keep in mind that the stability period and coverage for pre-existing medical conditions may be affected if you're treated for a new or existing medical issue.

 It is a good idea to check if you need vaccines to travel to a new country.
 We understand that there can be side effects, and we advise you to check the stability clause in your travel insurance policy before getting new vaccinations.